Can You Freeze Eggs? What to Know Before Sticking Them in the Freezer

 Can you freeze deviled eggs?

 Just like boiled eggs, the white part of a deviled egg will turn rubbery in the freezer, so you really only want to freeze the yolk mixture.
-You might want to envision a deviled egg makeover if you’re freezing leftovers, like piping the thawed filling onto toasted baguette slices or whipping up some cloud eggs as the white replacement.
+You might want to try a deviled-egg makeover if you’re freezing leftovers, such as piping the thawed filling onto toasted baguette slices.

 Can you freeze scrambled eggs?